Sequential Neural Score Estimation: Likelihood-Free Inference with Conditional Score Based Diffusion Models

-These issues are addressed by conditional score-based diffusion models \cite{Song2019,Ho2020,Song2021a,Song2021,Bortoli2022,Chao2022}.
-These models can be described as follows.
-To begin, noise is gradually added to the target distribution using a diffusion process, resulting in a tractable noise distribution from which it is straightforward to sample (e.g., multivariate Gaussian).
-The time-reversal of this process is also a diffusion process, which depends on the time-dependent scores of the perturbed posterior distributions.
-These can be estimated using a time-dependent score network, using denoising score matching.
-Finally, samples from the posterior can be obtained by simulating the approximate reverse-time process, initialised at samples from the noise distribution.
+We propose to tackle this problem using conditional score-based diffusion models \citep[e.g.,][]{Song2021}.
+In such models, noise is gradually added to the target distribution using a diffusion process, resulting in a tractable reference distribution, e.g., a standard Gaussian.
+The time-reversal of this process is also a diffusion process, whose dynamics can be approximated using score matching \cite{Hyvarinen2005,Vincent2011,Song2020a,Song2021}.
+One can thus generate samples from the target distribution by simulating the approximate reverse-time process, initialised at samples from the reference distribution.

-We will now outline this approach in greater detail, focusing in particular on how it can be used for LFI.